 - For these applications, the product is referred to as adhesive sealant or polyurethane adhesive sealant.

-Polyutherene sealants are manufactured from the chemical compounds polyutherene.
-This polyutherene are used to manufacture high resilience foam coating, rigid foam insulation panels, gaskets, spray foam etc.
+Polyutherene sealants are manufactured from the chemical compounds polyurethane.
+This polyurethane are used to manufacture high resilience foam coating, rigid foam insulation panels, gaskets, spray foam, etc.

 Polyutherene consists of two types of monomers, which generally polymerase, one after another, so they are typically classed as copolymers.

 Polyutherene is an organic material.
 Polyutherene joint sealant has high flexibility, adhesion strength, hardness, and can be manipulated according to its needs for use.

 It’s mechanical strength, and tensile strength can be very high as compared to silicone.
 Polyutherene construction sealants have high ultraviolet resistance, this it is the most common type of sealants used for the construction of reactors and radiation shields.